ydongchoi/EpirocChallenge/README.md

 ## Specifications

+This specification is defined in the appsettings.json file.

 ### Motor Configuration

 The motor configuration defines the key parameters for the vehicle's motor performance.
 Below is the JSON representation of the motor configuration: